lockss/lockss-debugpanel/README.rst

                                       [--process-pool | --thread-pool]
                                       [HOST:PORT ...]

-    Cause nodes to check the substance of AUs
+    Cause nodes to check the substance of AUs.

     options:
       -h, --help            show this help message and exit